Wine, Wu-Tang, and Pharmaceuticals: Inside Martin Shkreli's World

 “I came from a very, very poor family, and I didn’t know we were poor,” Shkreli tells me over filet mignon, lobster, and cauliflower at the Capital Grille in Midtown, where he’s on a first-name basis with employees.
 “I thought we were rich.
 I had no idea what, like, Manhattan was.”

-A statistics fanatic, Shkreli would pore over the New York Post sports section, memorizing batting averages.
-Then he started flipping over to the stocks section, which had even more—and arguably more important—numbers to play with.
+A statistics fanatic, Shkreli would pore over the New York Post sports section, memorising batting averages.
+Then he started flipping over to the stocks section, which had even more – and arguably more important – numbers to play with.
 By his early teen years, he tells me, he had such a reputation that when he visited a girl’s home in the hopes of fooling around with her, her dad sat him down for what he thought would be a terrifying talk.

 It turned out he just wanted stock tips.